lifeofaprocrastinator/lifeofaprocrastinator.github.io/_posts/2023-11-08-understanding-forward-forward.markdown

 ## Conclusions

 In this post I brought the attention to an interesting (novel) algorithm for training neural networks, called **Forward-Forward**.
 Conceptually this novel paradigm is orthogonal to the back-propagation one, allowing for independent layer learning and improved memory efficiency.
-Despite being a good alternative in some specific contexts (low-power/low-sepcs), when back-propagation requirements are matched it still outperforms the novel forward-forward, suggesting that many iterations are still required to make it useful in real-life scenarios.
+Despite being a good alternative in some specific contexts (low-power/low-sepcs), when back-propagation requirements are matched it still outperforms the novel Forward-Forward, suggesting that many iterations are still required to make it useful in real-life scenarios.

 Despite back-propagation seems to dominate in the realm of learning algorithms, the process of research works by little and apparently meaningless steps, which over time leads to greater discoveries and disruptive paradigm shifts.